Lupin the 3rd vs. Detective Conan

-Lupin III vs. Detective Conan (ルパン三世VS名探偵コナン, Rupan Sansei Vāsasu Meitantei Konan) is a Japanese animated crossover television special between the Lupin III and Detective Conan series.
-It was broadcast on Yomuri TV on March 27, 2009.
+Lupin III vs. Detective Conan (ルパン三世VS名探偵コナン, Rupan Sansei Vāsasu Meitantei Konan) is a Japanese animated crossover television special between the Lupin III and Detective Conan characters.
+It was broadcast on Nippon Television and Yomuri TV on March 27, 2009.
 Discotek Media released the television film on DVD in North America on October 27, 2015.

 Plot

 Queen Sakura, sovereign of the European absolute kingdom of Vespania, in Turkey, is killed while out hunting.
 All indications suggest that she was accidentally shot by her son, Prince Gill, who immediately commits suicide, overcome by guilt.
 The title of heir to the throne of Vespania passes to Princess Mira, a girl who rejects the throne because she thinks that she's not the rightful heir.
 The coronation ceremony is threatened by a growing popular movement that believes Princess Mira is unfit to govern.
 Duke Keith, the chief of Commons, makes Daisuke Jigen, former trainer of Vespania's regular army, a personal guard of the princess.
 Simultaneously, Arsène Lupin III reaches Vespania; his and Jigen's plan is to get their hands on the crown for the Queens of the Realm.
 To increase the princess' popularity, a trip around Japan is organized.
 A festival is held at the Grand Hotel West City Tama, which Kogoro Mouri and Conan Edogawa attend.
 At the party, Conan exposes an attempt to poison the princess.
 The princess wants nothing more than to escape from her condition, so in the confusion that follows, she sneaks away.
 Conan notices this, and follows her.

 The Princess meets Ran Mouri, who is returning from evening classes.
 She notes an uncanny resemblance in their appearance, and decides to trade places with her.
 Ran, dressed as the princess, goes back to the hotel and explains what happened.
 Duke Keith, to avoid a diplomatic incident with Japan, forces Ran to continue to play the role of Mira.
 Duke Keith breaks his promise to return Ran after a press conference at the airport, and brings her to Vespania.
 Conan, who noticed what Duke Keith was doing, boards the plane, and is saved from hypothermia by the Duke.
 Desperate to save his daughter, Kogoro is aided by Inspector Megure, who calls in a fellow police academy graduate, Koichi Zenigata.
 Since it has been learned that Lupin has traveled to Vespania, Megure arranges for Kogoro to officially accompany Zenigata as his assistant to apprehend the master thief.

 In the meantime, Mira is collected by Fujiko Mine, who knows her identity and offers to take her around Japan.
 Conan tracks the princess and chases the pair on his skateboard, but Fujiko loses him and disappears.
 Meanwhile, hidden beneath the kingdom is a mineral that thanks to its "complete stealth powers" may be totally invisible to radar.
 Using dowsing rods, Lupin locates the mineral and appropriates a piece of it to help him facilitate his theft of the crown.